Ribbon Schur Functors: Distributivity and Submodule Lattices

 \end{construction}

 \begin{remark} Notice that by definition there are equalities

 \end{remark}

-\begin{example} If $M_1 , M_2 , M_3$ is a length $3$ collection of $R$-submodules of $M$, the associated complexes of Construction \ref{cons:theDistributivityCx} are explicitly given by { } By construction, both complexes have terms parametrized by the Boolean poset on $\{ 1 , 2 , 3 \}$. \end{example}
+\begin{example} If $M_1 , M_2 , M_3$ is a length $3$ collection of $R$-submodules of $M$, the associated complexes of Construction \ref{cons:theDistributivityCx} are explicitly given by { } In the above, note that $C_\bullet (M ; M_1, M_2 , M_3)$ is homologically indexed, whereas $C^\bullet (M ; M_1 , M_2 , M_3)$ is cohomologically indexed.
+By construction, both complexes have terms parametrized by the Boolean poset on $\{ 1 , 2 , 3 \}$. \end{example}

 We can now define the notion of distributivity using the complexes of Construction \ref{cons:theDistributivityCx}.